 Location and market-wise, there are two approaches here:

-The results will provide you with an insight into buzz words and trends, a deeper understanding of your audience’s needs and preferences, as well as their consumer behavior and habits.
+The results will provide you with an insight into buzzwords and trends, a deeper understanding of your audience’s needs and preferences, as well as their consumer behaviour and habits.
 Implementing them into a strategy tailored for a certain audience will ensure you’re en route to success when launching a product or spreading to new markets.

 According to Our world in data, social media platforms are used by one-in-three people in the world and more than two-thirds of all internet users.
-That is a pool of more than 2,5 billion people of all demographics and interests, which is an unparalleled source of information in terms of market research.
+That is a pool of more than 2.5 billion people of all demographics and interests, scrolling Twitter, posting on Facebook and dancing on TikTok.
+It's an unparalleled source of information in terms of market research.

 Whether you’re looking to get to know your audience better or gather more information about the general customer attitude towards a certain product, service, or topic, researching social media is a great way to go.

 With a number of free options such as using social media platforms’ own analytics or inexpensive tools for conducting surveys and monitoring online conversations, social media market research is a great fit for businesses of any size and budget.

 In this guide we show how, a quiz funnel can help you capture more leads, make more sales and better understand your customers.